For more information on the Cork Sports Partnerships – Healthy Food Made Easy Click HERE

-All weeks include a theory section and a cookery section.
+All weeks include a theory section and a cookery demo/cook along section.
 Each session is 2½ hours long.

-Cork Sports Partnership through the WellComm Active Initiative are now taking applications from suitable community groups and members of the community to do our ‘Healthy Food Made Easy’ programmes.
+Cork Sports Partnership through the WellComm Active Initiative are now taking applications from community groups and community members to join our ‘Healthy Food Made Easy’ programmes.
 The programme is also being rolled out as part of the Sláintecare Healthy Communities Initiative in North Cork City.

-The aim is to improve the nutritional knowledge and eating habits of participants which in turn can ultimately help reduce diet related chronic conditions such as cardiovascular disease, obesity, diabetes and cancer.
+The aim of the programme is to improve the nutritional knowledge and eating habits of participants which in turn can ultimately help reduce diet related chronic conditions such as cardiovascular disease, obesity, diabetes and cancer.

 Who can take part in this programme?